rommelmamedov/rommelmamedov/README.md

 ## About me 🧑🏻‍💻

-I'm a frontend engineer with aiming to build accessible and useful web stuff.
-I enjoy developing user interfaces and trying to apply web standards with a better user experience. ⚛️✨
+Frontend engineer with the goal of creating accessible and useful web interfaces.
+I enjoy developing UIs and trying to apply web standards with a better UX. ⚛️✨

 🔭 I’m currently working on different internal projects.